-Gambling movies can be anything: classics (“The Hustler” or “The Cincinnati Kid” – click here for my review), serious (“Rounders” – click here for my review) or the exceptionally dark “The Cooler”) and even funny (well, it’s an example, but “Vegas Vacation” is an utter failure in the humor department).
+Gambling movies can be anything: classics (“The Hustler” or “The Cincinnati Kid” – click here for my review), serious (“Rounders” – click here for my review) or the exceptionally dark (“The Cooler”) and even funny (well, it’s an example, but “Vegas Vacation” is an utter failure in the humor department if you split hairs).
 However, some can try to bridge a combination of the above and a prime example is the little-remembered “Let It Ride” from 1989.
 It has what shaped up to be a sensational cast and a decent plot, but it falls short of just about every one of your expectations.
-Still, it’s watchable and you can’t say that about every movie.
+Still, it managed to be watchable and you can’t say that about every movie.
 I’ll give you 5-1 on that!

 ‘Let It Ride’